Building a visual brand doesn’t have to be tricky or time-consuming.

-The Creator can help you find your own visual identity through it’s numerous templates, all of which can be modified and reused.
-You can choose one look and feel and then modify it slightly for each blog post, advertisement, email or web page.
+The Graphics Creator can help you find your own visual identity through its numerous templates, all of which can be modified and reused.
+You can choose one look and feel and then modify it slightly for each blog post, advertisement, email, or web page.

 Focusing on a niche helps you connect with your audience.
 You may be hoping that everyone everywhere will want your product, but you will only be stressing yourself out for little payback.
 If your audience doesn’t feel a connection, they won’t take a second glance at what you have to offer.

 Determine the most likely group of people to need your product or service.
 Then show them you have their best interests in mind when offering to help.
-Not only will you feel good about being genuine, you’ll be the one they think of next time around.
+Not only will you feel good about being genuine, but you’ll also be the one they think of next time around.

 Your visual brand should be built around this desire for an authentic connection.
 Let your brand’s personality speak to your audience.

 With an eye on your target audience, you can create a visual brand based on what appeals to them.
-Each generation, sex, race and age has different expectations about what they should get with their money.
+Each generation, sex, race, and age has different expectations about what they should get with their money.

 So, choose colors, fonts, and images that appeal to your target market.
 And just forget about using poor quality images just because they might be free or easy to come by.

 Now that you’ve got a brand design plan for your audience, keep it going throughout every visual you show to them: Email, website, blog, forum, social media, and advertising.

 Although people often think of a logo design when considering their brand, there’s a reason this is listed as the last step.
 How can you devise a logo for your brand if you don’t know what your visual brand is?

-Once you’ve mastered the top 4 visual branding steps, you can create a logo while maintaining consistency with colors, fonts, shapes and images.
+Once you’ve mastered the top 4 visual branding steps, you can create a logo while maintaining consistency with colors, fonts, shapes, and images.

 First, make sure the colors you use in your logo will pop out on any background in your marketing materials and website.

 Try to keep your logo simple.
 Remember, this is a “mark” that will identify your brand: It must be easily seen and understood.
-Using too many colors, patterns or crazy fonts will diminish it’s impact.
+Using too many colors, patterns or crazy fonts will diminish its impact.